jasonsdevspace/jasonsdevspace/README.md

 # Hi, I'm Jason 👋

-I'm a software engineer with 25+ years of experience across front-end, back-end, full stack, and databases — building systems for government, private sector, and entrepreneurial projects.
+I'm a software engineer with 25+ years of experience across front-end, back-end, full stack, and databases.
+I've built systems for government, private sector, and entrepreneurial projects.

 I care about **clean, maintainable, and reusable code** that runs efficiently, and I lean heavily on **TypeScript**, **React**, and **modern tooling** (Vite, Next.js, Node.js, Postgres, Supabase, Docker, GitHub Actions).